MayankGupta-dev08/LearningJava/src/main/java/dev/mayankg/docker/docker-notes.md

 - Note: replace the content with `<>` with appropriate value to run the cmd properly.

 1. Docker Commands
+   1. commands related to docker images
+   2. commands related to docker containers
 2. Docker Compose Commands

 ---